flappysquirrel/fluentfox/README.md

 I will check this often.

-anyone will be able to make changes to this repository.
+anyone should be able to make changes to this repository.

-I would like an installation script for linux as well.

-Something like ./install.sh.

 If you want to try it out, do this.